bradleyrp/bpc/walkthrough.md

 The method above corresponds to the [`demo serve` unit test](/validation#demo_serve), while the remainder of the guide is meant to be performed on the web interface.

-## Running a simulation
+## Running a simulation {#protein}

 In this section, we will run and analyze a protein simulation.
 Once you have served the factory, open it in a browser.
-If you are running it locally on port 8000 then visit [http://localhost:8000](http://localhost:8000) otherwise select the same port you used above.
+If you are running it locally on port 8000 then visit `http://localhost:8000` otherwise select the same port you used above.
 You should see the following screen.

 {% include figure.html src="../images/walkthrough-protein/w01-simulator.png" %}